Can you really be a great mum, have a great career and be a supportive partner?

 So I tried my hand at part-time work.
 Writing a few articles here and there.
 This was okay, but I discovered I am an all-in or all-out kinda girl.

 So, how do mums do it?
 I think it’s really hard to take your foot off the career pedal, and be a stay-at-home mum if you really love working.
-But then it’s really hard to have the patience for Year 3 maths homework as your main achievement each day, especially when you didn’t enjoy maths the first time round.
+It’s also really hard to have the patience for Year 3 maths homework as your main achievement each day, especially when you didn’t enjoy maths the first time round.

 And it’s just as hard to have a career and get home late and miss bedtime stories because a meeting ran late.
 Which happens.

 I thought I had it all solved.
 But now having being a full-time career mum and a full-time mum-mum, I have to say I’m more confused and challenged than ever.
-Speaking to other mums out there, I have had some say ‘I’m really good at not working’ – and I was like, ‘tell me how?’, and they have rattled off all the things they do to fill in their day, whilst not becoming too committed to anything that would distract them from being a good mum and being home for the bus drop off.
+Speaking to other mums out there, I’ve heard some say ‘I’m really good at not working’.
+And I was like, ‘tell me how?’.
+They have rattled off all the things they do to fill in their day, whilst not becoming too committed to anything that would distract them from being a good mum and being home for the bus drop off.
 I’m just not sure I can do it.

 Honestly, right now I think maybe this is as good as it gets.
-If you want to be there for the kids, and I mean there for breakfast, playgroups, bus drop-off, homework, dinner, and bedtime and just ‘there’ all the time – you really can’t have a career that is considerably demanding.
+If you want to be there for the kids, and I mean there for breakfast, playgroups, bus drop-off, homework, dinner, and bedtime – you really can’t have a career that is considerably demanding.
 But maybe I just need to make that self-sacrifice.
 Until I go crazy… And go back to work.